 Health hazards linked to utility metersHealth hazards linked to utility meters

 Although smart systems are encrypted, the encryption often fails.

-Because of the many security problems, the former director of the CIA James Woolsey calls the smart grid "stupid" because it is very vulnerable to hacker attacks with the aim of collecting personal information, changing billing, monitoring of tenants etc. Even simple jamming devices can sabotage the operation of smart meters.
+Because of the many security problems, the former director of the CIA, James Woolsey calls the smart grid "stupid" because it is very vulnerable to hacker attacks with the aim of collecting personal information, changing billing, monitoring of tenants etc. Even simple jamming devices can sabotage the operation of smart meters.

 According to the FBI, hackers attacks will likely cost energy providers $ 400 million a year !

-The network attacks are not imaginary scenario but a reality.
+The network attacks are not an imaginary scenario but a reality.
 The study conducted in 14 countries by the computer security company McAfee and the Center for Strategic and International Studies in Washington showed that things are getting worse : "One of the more startling results of our research is the discovery of the constant probing and assault faced by these crucial utility networks.
 Some electric companies report thousands of probes every month.
-Our survey data lend support to anecdotal reporting that militaries in several countries have done reconnaissance and planning for cyberattacks on other nations’ power grids, mapping the underlying network infrastructure and locating vulnerabilities for future attack."
+Our survey data lend support to anecdotal reporting that militaries in several countries have done reconnaissance and are planning for cyberattacks on other nations’ power grids, mapping the underlying network infrastructure and locating vulnerabilities for future attack."

-Experts from the University of Cambridge Computer Laboratory emphasize that hostile governments or terrorists might influence or even to interrupt the power supply to a smart grid .
+Experts from the University of Cambridge Computer Laboratory emphasize that hostile governments or terrorists might influence or even attempt to interrupt the power supply to a smart grid .